 Nobel laureate Joshua Lederberg famously said that "the single biggest threat to man's continued dominance on the planet is the virus."
 The biological entities called viruses exist in the twilight zone between life and non-life and remain an elusive subject of evolutionary study.
 While the invisible biotic world of microbiology is often synonymous with dread, only around 1% of all microbes can actually cause disease in humans.
 Within the realm of microbes, bacteria, unlike viruses, have found redemption in our contemporary worldview through their positive role in digestive processes.
 Viruses have received less attention for their constructive role in ecological sustainability but their virtue should not be completely eclipsed by their vice.
 Nevertheless, Lederberg's words appear prophetic in our current pandemic crisis, even though humanity has endured numerous prior pandemics in history.
 What makes the situation different now is the speed of contagion spread due to globalization, as well as the economic and social impacts which are consequent as a result.

-The origin of the novel coronavirus that causes COVID19 disease is widely believed to be a wild mammal that likely carried the virus and transmitted the virus to humans in the wet market of Wuhan, China in the autumn of 2019.
-The virus has strong similarity with coronaviruses found in bats, and research undertaken by the Ecohealth Alliance suggest that bats have the largest virus reservoir of potential spillover to humans.
+The origin of the novel coronavirus that causes COVID19 disease is widely believed to be a wild mammal that likely carried the virus and transmitted the virus to humans in the Wet Market of Wuhan, China in the autumn of 2019.
+There is also some (as yet unsubstantiated) evidence of accidental release of the virus during virology research at China's only Biosafety-4 level laboratory, which happens to be in Wuhan -- only 200 meters from the entrance to the city's Wet Market.
+It is important to note that peer-reviewed research has shown that the virus itself does not appear to be genetically engineered and any connection to a lab release is purely from a scientific research origin of the natural pathogen.
+Regardless of the human exposure pathway, the virus has strong similarity with coronaviruses found in bats, and research undertaken by the Ecohealth Alliance suggest that bats have the largest virus reservoir of potential spillover to humans.
 The next question pertains to how transmission occurs.
 No doubt any human interaction with wildlife raises risk but this rise is particularly higher when wild animals with dormant virus reservoirs are activated through contact with humans.
 This can happen through bushmeat consumption (as with Ebola), contact of wild fauna like ducks and geese with domestic chickens (avian flu) or captive pet and meat sale markets (as may be the case with SARS or COVID19).
 Stress factors which can activate viruses definitely include captivity and close proximity with other animals, as is often the case in markets and during pet transport.
 However, this could conceivably happen with zoos and domestic pet populations as well.

 The role of climate change and habitat loss with regard to zoonotic disease prevalence is more complex and deserves greater care in policy formulation.
 Vector-borne diseases such as malaria are dependent on climatic ranges.
 Natural and human-made habitats can be conducive to their prevalence.
 A warming climate will on the one hand increase the altitudinal and latitudinal range of certain mosquito species, while it may also lead to dryer soil conditions which are less conducive to mosquito larvae.
 The situation with regard to the impact of climate change on influenza and corona viruses continues to perplex researchers.
 The viruses tend to be seasonal in temperate climates but they are still active in warmer tropics and overall infection rates are comparable.
 Understanding virus vitality under different temperature and moisture must be an urgent priority for pandemic prevention.